Rajveersinghv/random_csv_genrator/README.md

 - **Chunk Handling**: Efficiently handles large data generation by saving data in chunks and combining them into a single CSV file.
 - **Progress Tracking**: Saves progress and allows resuming from where it left off in case of interruptions.
 - **Automatic Folder Creation**: Automatically creates a "sample" folder to save the generated CSV files.
+- **Auto Resume**: Automatically resumes data generation from the last saved progress in case of interruptions.
+- **Chunk Deletion**: Deletes chunk files after combining them into the final CSV file.

 ### Usage
 1. Clone the repository: